vfernandezmartinez/average_calculator/README.md

   * As a result of the above, a limitation of the implementation is that the header line cannot be longer than 64 kbytes.

+  * `line.split(b',')` is included twice instead of only once because that provides a slight performance improvement of ~1%.

   * The returned line count includes the header line.
-Therefore, the total number of actual data rows in the CSV is the line count - 1.
+Therefore, the total number of records in the CSV is the line count - 1.

 ## Tested approaches